aptima-ai/aptima_framework/docs/ten_framework/ten_packages/extension.md

 ## Implementing Extensions in Different Languages

-Within the TEN framework, extensions can be implemented in various languages such as C++, Go, and Python.
+Within the APTIMA framework, extensions can be implemented in various languages such as C++, Go, and Python.
 Developers can use the same conceptual approach to implement extensions in different languages.
 Learning how to develop an extension in one language makes it relatively easy to do so in other languages as well.

 ## Asynchronous Message Processing in Extensions

 <figure><img src="../../assets/png/asynchronous_message_processing.png" alt=""><figcaption><p>Asynchronous Message Processing</p></figcaption></figure>

 Extensions process messages asynchronously.
-When the TEN runtime delivers a message to an extension through callbacks like `on_cmd`, `on_data`, `on_audio_frame`, or `on_video_frame`, the extension is not required to process the message immediately within the callback.
+When the APTIMA runtime delivers a message to an extension through callbacks like `on_cmd`, `on_data`, `on_audio_frame`, or `on_video_frame`, the extension is not required to process the message immediately within the callback.
 Instead, the extension can delegate the message to other threads, processes, or even machines for processing.
 This allows for full utilization of multi-core and distributed computing resources.

-After processing is complete, the results can be sent back to the TEN runtime through callbacks such as `send_cmd`, `send_data`, `send_audio_frame`, or `send_video_frame`.
+After processing is complete, the results can be sent back to the APTIMA runtime through callbacks such as `send_cmd`, `send_data`, `send_audio_frame`, or `send_video_frame`.
 The entire process is asynchronous, meaning the extension doesn't need to send the processed results back before the `on_cmd`, `on_data`, `on_audio_frame`, or `on_video_frame` callbacks return.
 The results can be transmitted only when they are actually ready, using the appropriate send functions.